How to Apply

 Can someone help me write my application?

-There are many business planning resources available to support working on your application.
+If you have an existing partnership with a business planner, they may be able to provide some support on your application.
+Otherwise, Working Lands staff try to make referrals to business planners to provide a few hours of general concept support for a grant for businesses that want that.
+Contact Clare Salerno at email@example.com or 802-917-2637 to see if that is available.
 Working Lands program staff cannot provide business advice or guidance on the content of an application, but Diana Ferguson is available to help with any of the technical aspects of submitting an application in WebGrants.
 She can be reached at firstname.lastname@example.org or (802) 622-4094.

 Is there guidance on drafting the goals, performance measures, and expected outcomes for my project?